HiepThanhTran/Career-Consulting/README.md

 2. Open project on Pycharm and install dependencies from requirements.txt

-- Open terminal and cd to the directory containing the manage.py file:
+- Open terminal and go to the directory containing the manage.py file:

 Example:
 ```bash